kaishin/redalemeden.com/content/posts/2020-10-30-debugging-swiftui-trials-and-tribulations/index.md

 The call stack points exclusively to SwiftUI internals, with the last call referring to a certain `AG::Graph`—[responsible](https://steipete.com/posts/state-of-swiftui/#swiftui-attributegraph-crashes) for holding the view tree and diffing it.
 As far as debugging goes, this is very, *very* little to work with.

 With my hands tied, I briefly considered resurrecting the `UITabBarController` wrapper I used prior to WWDC, especially since I didn’t manage to make a reproducible test case or submit a feedback to Apple.
-At first, I spent an inordinate amount of time tweaking the view hierarchies of the profile and sign-in screens themselves, with varying and inconsistent levels of success.
-But I had to move on to other things to not stall the project any further.
+At first, I spent an inordinate amount of time tweaking the view hierarchies of the profile and sign-in screens themselves, with varying—and rather inconsistent—levels of success.
+I ran out of both time and patience, so I moved on to other things to not stall the project any further.
 Weeks later, I came back to the problematic screen—pitchfork in hand—ready to gut the entire tab navigation and replace it with a custom-made solution.
-I’ve had enough of these shenanigans.
+I had had enough.

-But then I had my proverbial aha moment: what if the conditional check is moved *inside* the second tab, instead of *around* it?
+But then came the proverbial aha moment: what if the conditional check took place *inside* the second tab, instead of *around* it?

 ```swift
 TabView {